-12.1.1.
-Funeral Service licensee's license in the State of West Virginia, and

-12.1.2 Pre-need license in the State of West Virginia.
+- 12.1.1.
+Funeral Service licensee's license in the State of West Virginia, and - 12.1.2.
+Crematory Operator certificate in the State of West Virginia, and - 12.1.2 12.1.3.
+Pre-need license in the State of West Virginia. - 12.2.

-12.2.
 Effective July 1, 2022, the board shall allow two (2) years to complete the requirements under this section for the licensee in charge.
 Any individual not meeting the requirements of 12.1.1. through 12.1.2. after July 1, 2024 cannot serve as a licensee-in-charge of an establishment.
+All Licensees-in-Charge must submit copies of their Crematory Operator Certificate (or a copy of their Crematory Operator permit issued by the Board office) and a copy of the Pre-Need license with your renewal applications.